 I see positive change happen on a daily basis.
 My clients who suffer from an eating disorder do some of the toughest and most amazing change work I haveever witnessed.
 So the ability we have as humans to progress and become healthier, happier, and better is something I believe in!

-So here are 6 things I learned to make change stick.
+So here are 6 things I learned to make resolutions and change stick.

 1.Dream big but start small.
 Choose 1 very very specific thing to work on.
 When you get good at that one thing, move on to the next.